egonz0216/egonz0216/README.md

-- 👋 Hi, I’m @egonz0216
+- 👋 Hi, I’m Ernesto Gonzalez
-- 👀 I’m interested in becoming a full stack developer
+-  I’m interested in becoming a full stack developer
-- 🌱 I’m currently learning ruby on rails
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 egonz0216/egonz0216 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.